 Analyzing Your Facebook Competition’s Ad Strategies

 Next, you will want to look at the ads your competitors are running from a creative standpoint.
-Two of the key things you want to look for are substance and structure.
+Two of the key things you want to look for is substance and structure.
 These are areas where a lot of online stores are lacking, and therefore where you can really outshine when creating your Facebook campaigns.

-By substance I mean relevancy and added value.
+By substance, I mean relevancy and added value.
 A good Facebook ad needs to add value to your potential shopper whether it is through blog content, a time-sensitive sale, or great video content that doesn’t just shout out a product but shows the value of what that product brings.
 We saw a great example of this in last week’s post, Hot eCommerce Marketing Trend: Facebook Messenger Ads, which already has over 4 million views.

 Here it is again in case you missed it:

 By structure I mean basic ad structure: Are the headlines on point, does the description match what the user expects when they click the URL and does the CTA make you want to find out more?
 You should be able to tell from these components what pain point their product solves, how it solves it and what to do next.